proland/resume/resume.md

 ### Languages

 Production experience in Python, C and Java.
-Some Lisp, Ruby, VHDL, HTML5, C++, bash.
+Some experience with Lisp, Ruby, VHDL, HTML5, C++, bash.

 ### Technologies